Sublicensing in Graduate Housing

 - Violating the sublicensing policies and/or the Residence Agreement risks permanent loss of housing privileges, violation fees (minimum charge is $450), and referral to the Office of Community Standards for judicial review

 Stanford students may post a listing for their space in graduate housing in order to sublicense for up to one term per academic year.
+There is a 2 week minimum sublicense period.
+Subleases under 2weeks will not be approved.
 Current or incoming Stanford affiliates who are looking for a short-term room or apartment may view the listings.
-A Sublicense Agreement form and other documents must be submitted to Housing Assignments for review and approval before an agreement can be finalized.
+A Sublicense Agreement form and other documents must be submitted for review and approval before an agreement can be finalized.